Kaimātai Ororongo/Kaimātau Ororongo

 What are the chances of getting a job?

-Chances of finding work as an audiologist are good, as the number of graduates meets demand caused by audiologists retiring or leaving.
+Chances of finding work as an audiologist are good because the number of graduates meets the demand caused by audiologists retiring or leaving.

 According to the Census, 519 audiologists worked in New Zealand in 2018.

 Audiologist and audiometrist both appear on Immigration New Zealand's Green List.
 This means the Government is actively encouraging skilled audiologists and audiometrists from overseas to work in New Zealand.

 Health clinics and hospitals main employers

 Most audiologists and audiometrists work for public and private audiology clinics or hospitals.